 The Pension Fund Committee is responsible for overseeing the governance of the Westminster City Council Pension Fund, including investment management and pensions administration.
-As the Chairman of this Committee, I am pleased to introduce the Pension Fund's Annual Report for the year 2021/22.
+As the Chair of this Committee, I am pleased to introduce the Pension Fund's Annual Report for the year 2022/23.

-The Pension Fund's market value was £1.858bn at 31 March 2022, a net increase in Fund value of £124.4m, compared with an increase in value of £428.2m during the 2020/21.
-This is due to equities performing exceptionally well during 2020/21 and the tailing off of this performance during 2021/22.
+The Pension Fund's net assets were £1.794bn at 31 March 2023, a net decrease in Fund value of £81.8m, compared with an increase in value of £124.4m during the 2021/22 year.
+This is due to equities, long lease property and fixed income assets underperforming across the sector during 2022/23.
 The Pension Fund Committee continues to monitor the Fund closely at every meeting and challenges the officers, investment advisers and investment managers as necessary to ensure the Fund's investments are being managed effectively.